esra011a/oci-terraform-first-project/README.md

-# oci-terraform-first-project
+# OCI Terraform Project
-This OCI Terraform project automates cloud infrastructure provisioning, replacing slow manual setups with fast, consistent deployments.
-It creates a VCN with public and private subnets, a web server in the public subnet, and AI/DR instances in private subnets connected to OCI storage services.
+This OCI Terraform project automates cloud infrastructure provisioning, replacing slow manual setups with fast consistent deployments.

+##  What I Built
+- A VCN with **public and private subnets**
+- **Public subnet:** Web instance + Internet Gateway
+- **Private subnets:**
+  - Data-AI instance (connected to Object Storage)
+  - DR instance (connected to DR Storage)
+- NAT and Service Gateways
+- Separate security lists for each subnet

+##  Why Terraform?
+- Manual OCI setup is slow
+- Terraform makes deployments fast and repeatable

+This project is part of my journey learning Terraform and OCI.